srhodges/A-Friend-For-Every-Day-of-the-Week/README.md

 https://wireframe.cc/pro/pp/543d4ba6e467781

-### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

-#### MVP

-_These are examples only.
-Replace with your own MVP features._

-- Successfully use external api
-- Render data on page
-- Allow user to choose day
--

-#### PostMVP

-- Make weekday tiles float on page
-- Use local storage to save user notes for individual weekdays
-- Give translation options

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.
+This schedule will be used to keep track of progress throughout the week and align expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 | Day           | Deliverable                                        | Status     |
 | ------------- | -------------------------------------------------- | ---------- |